 Referral policies streamline the process of receiving and reviewing employee referrals.
 They may include rules of how to submit referrals to HR, who is allowed to participate in the program, and a first-come, first-serve rule for payment of bonuses, among others.

 Part of this policy could be the use of an in-house referral tool or some other HR method.
 As long as employees have easy access to it, you’re on the right track.

 HR tools can be simple, intuitive, and time-saving, making it easy for your employees to get referrals for the company.
 More importantly, they can help engage your employees, drive transparency in referral bonus allocation, and increase the number of referrals you receive.

 Using a referral or recruiting tool online makes it easy to connect with others.
-One idea is trying out the Jobalaya Referral Booster.
+One idea is trying out Jobalaya.
 We encourage you to join the mailing list and be informed when the beta version is ready!

 Getting referrals can indeed be tricky business.
 Running through a list of professional contacts on a regular basis may or may not get you the results you’re looking for.
 This is what makes having a great employee referral program so important.
 Giving your team the power to introduce prospective hires not only has the potential the improve the quality of referrals you receive, but can also boost overall company standards and give all employees a stake in its future.